Can You Get Pregnant When You’re Not Ovulating?

 Hence, no follicle rupture = no ovulation = no corpus luteum formation = no progesterone.

-Some women shed this lining on their own while many others require help from their doctor to shed the lining and get their periods.
+Some women shed this lining on their own, while many others require help from their doctor to shed the lining and get their periods.

 Anovulation is one of the few reasons some women can’t become pregnant and accounts for 30% of infertility cases.
 Contact your doctor if you have experienced anovulation for a while and think it is responsible for your infertility issues.
-Anovulation varies in individuals but it occurs more often as you reach menopause due to hormonal imbalance.
+Anovulation varies in individuals, but it occurs more often as you reach menopause due to hormonal imbalance.

 Getting Pregnant When You’re Not Ovulating During A Cycle: Is It Possible?

-It is not possible for you to conceive without ovulation occurring during that cycle.
 This is because no egg is available for the sperm to fertilize, which is the first requirement for a pregnancy to begin.

 Was this article helpful?